 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Follow in the footsteps of the Victorian poor as they sought refuge at The Workhouse.
-This austere building, the most complete workhouse in existence, was built in 1824 as a place of last resort for the poor and needy.
+Walking up the paupers' path towards The Workhouse it is easy to imagine how the Victorian poor might have felt as they sought refuge here.
+This austere building, the most complete workhouse in existence, was built in 1824 as a place of last resort for the destitute.
 Its architecture was influenced by prison design and its harsh regime became a blueprint for workhouses throughout the country.
-You can immerse yourself in the building’s unique atmosphere and learn about the daily routine of those who lived and worked here in the 1840s, while reflecting on how society has tackled poverty through the centuries.
+The stories of those who lived and worked here in the 1840s help bring the building to life and prompt reflection on how society has tackled poverty through the centuries.

 From slipper pans to a harmonium, our collection contains a fascinating range of objects.
 Browse our online collection to delve deeper into Victorian Workhouse items.